icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 ## Introduction (Core Policies)

-This section aims to outline core policies and principles with implications for all members of the Open Energy ecosystem.
-Please note that it is beyond the scope of Open Energy Phase 3 to produce detailed guidance and tooling accompanying all policies in this section.
+This section aims to outline core policies and principles with implications for all members of the Icebreaker One Trust Framework.
+Please note that it is beyond the scope of Open Energy Phase 3 to produce accompanying all policies in this section.
 Development of these resources is a priority for future development and will be approached openly; using consultation with [Advisory Groups](../glossary.md#term-Advisory-Group), tester organisations and members to ensure that resources meet member needs.
 All terminology used in this section is outlined in the [Open Energy Glossary](../glossary.md#open-energy-glossary).